-The Institute for Sustainable Energy focuses on these three research areas:
+The Institute for Sustainable Energy focuses on four research areas:

 The electric power industries of the world are shifting from centralized, fossil-based production to more distributed and entirely carbon-free networks.
 Along with colleagues in the Questrom School of Business, the College of Engineering, and the Frederick S. Pardee Center for the Study of the Longer-Range Future and the Frederick S. Pardee School of Global Studies, the Institute plays a global leadership role in this area.

 - Target − Plan − Finance: A Framework for Climate Policy in Federal Infrastructure Legislation

 - Response of the Environmental Protection Agency to Public Submissions: Notice and Comment Process in Methane Emission Deregulation